Laura Gundersen: Biography

 She played according to the Danish romantic tradition.
 Her employment was the start of a new age in the cultural history of Norway, and towards the end of the 19th century, Danish and foreign dominance were broken; from 1872, Norwegian was the language of the stage, and the Norwegian stage was taken over by Norwegian actors, who often favoured a more realistic way to play, a development that led to fewer parts for Gundersen in the end of the century.

-She died in Oslo and was is buried with her husband at Vår Frelsers gravlund.
+She died in Oslo and is buried with her husband at Vår Frelsers gravlund.